 The sequence where Drake is lost in the Rub' al Khali.
 Imagine finding oneself stranded in one of the most inhospitable deserts in the world, with no supplies, and no idea where you are going, as you slowly start to weaken from lack of water and the conditions.
 Drake was lucky he found that village and Salim's tribe when he did.

 Pick any MacGuffin from any of the main games and prepare to be horrified at the results.
 El Dorado?
 Zombifying anthrax.
 The Cintamani Stone?
 A tree full of Psycho Serum.
 The "djinn" at the heart of Iram of the Pillars?
 Concentrated Mind Rape.
 The legendary golden city?
 Radiated and deadly.
+Captain Avery's lost treasure and utopia of Libertalia?
+Nothing wrong with the treasure, but its sheer size and scope caused everyone who knew about it to slaughter each other out of greed and paranoia.
 Is it any wonder why all of them were sealed away?

 Rafe's obsession with Libertalia and proving himself make him dangerous to anyone associated with him.
 He murders the prison warden in cold blood the second their deal starts going south.
 He also takes great pleasure in completely dominating Nate in their climatic sword fight, and was only done in when he decided to gloat a little too long.
 Out of the main villains, he's come the closest to killing Nate.
 He even gets unique kill animations should the player lose their duel or when Nate gets his Heroic Second Wind: the camera is practically at Nate's eye level and we see Rafe not only slash Nate but stab himwhile Nate is pinned to the ground!